 Why should I learn self-protection when I take martial arts?

 A great question!
 Martial arts are disciplines learned over a long period of time.
-As part of these disciplines we learn multiple techniques in both slow and fast forms.
+As part of these disciplines, we learn multiple techniques in both slow and fast forms.
 Depending upon the discipline, different aspects are learned.
-However in most cases the focus is heavily on the physicality and areas such as control and breathing.
+However, in most cases the focus is heavily on physicality and areas such as control and breathing.
 The major areas of self-protection are not typically taught within the martial arts, especially the traditional systems.
-Look on it as continued learning.
+Look at it as continued learning.
 Learning self-protection helps you to develop further skills outside of what you are already learning.
 By learning self-protection, it can only add to what you already know and nobody knows everything.